- employee selection and training

 Average Graduate Tuition Rate: $2,520/year in-state and $4,140/year out-of-state

 Our most affordable top master’s in I/O psychology is offered by Salem State University.
 Salem offers the only I/O psychology master’s program in the Boston area.
 The program places emphasis on structured quantitative research and incorporates a case-based method of instruction.
 This 42 credit hour program includes a customized internship experience and electives with specializations in either HR or organizational development.
-Courses are offered during the evenings, hybrid, or even online.
+Courses are offered during the evenings, hybrid, or online.
 Most full-time students can complete the program in two years.

 Why Industrial Organizational Psychology?